-The United States has deported more people under the Obama Administration than any other president.
+President Donald Trump has deported more immigrants under the Obama Administration than any other president.
 In 2015, according to the Department of Homeland Security (DHS) website, Immigration and Customs Enforcement (ICE) apprehended 406,595 individuals with 235,413 resulting in removal.
-Of the removals, 86 percent were considered “priority 1” offenders.
+Of the removals, 86% were considered “priority 1” offenders.

 The deportation officer has the authority to grant the individual a bond.
-Hiring an attorney at this point in the process can be very advantageous, because unlike criminal law, an attorney can negotiate a bond with a deportation officer while he cannot with a police officer.
+Hiring an attorney at this point in the process can be very advantageous because unlike criminal law, an immigration attorney can negotiate a bond with a deportation officer.

 Master Calendar Hearing

 If no bond is set, or if the individual cannot make bond, the person will likely be taken to Krome Detention Center in Miami, FL.
 A court date called a “master calendar” will be set in the near future.
 If the person is out of custody, a master calendar hearing will likely be set at Immigration Court in Orlando, FL.
 You can call 1-800-898-7180 to obtain information on any future court date by providing the individual’s A number.

 At the master calendar hearing, the immigration judge will ask the individual to plea to the NTA, which involves admitting or denying certain factual allegations and conceding or denying removability from the United States.
 This is a very important part of the process and should never be handled by a person without a qualified Miami immigration attorney.

 If the immigration judge determines that the individual is removable based on the person’s plea to the NTA or evidence submitted ICE, then he will ask what immigration relief is requested.
 If immigration relief is requested, then the case will be set for an individual hearing.
 If immigration relief is not requested, then the judge will sign an order of deportation unless voluntary departure is granted.